Unboxed-Software/solana-course/content/transfer-fee.md

 ### 8.1 Withdraw fees directly from the recipient accounts
 Suppose there have been multiple transactions on this mint with multiple recipients and we want to collect the fees all at once.
 To achieve this, we can use this way to batch collect the fees from all the accounts.

 First, we fetch all the accounts which have withheld tokens.
 To do this, we can call the `getProgramAccounts` function.
-There might be a case where the recipient's account is involved in multiple transactions which involve different transfer fee enabled mints.
-We will use the mint address to filter these accounts so that we only fetch those accounts which received our transfer fee enabled mint.
+There might be a case where the recipient's account is involved in multiple transactions which involve different transfer fee configured mints.
+We will use the mint address to filter these accounts so that we only fetch those accounts which received our transfer fee configured mint.
 ```ts
 async function main(){
 	...